 Toradol injections in Mesquite and Frisco, TX

-OmniSpine Pain Managment Offers Toradol Injections for Chronic Pain Near You in Dallas and Frisco, TX.
+OmniSpine Pain Managment Offers Toradol Injections for Chronic Pain Near You in Mesquite and Frisco, TX.
 Call Your Nearest Location in Texas to Schedule an Appointment.

 Toradol (ketorolac) injections are used for the short-term treatment of moderate to severe musculoskeletal pain.
 It is often used before or after surgical and non-surgical procedures to provide additional pain relief.
 Apart from surgeries or other procedures, it is a very effective pain reliever for various musculoskeletal injuries or conditions.
 By reducing pain, Toradol injections also help individuals participate in important physical therapy and other exercises that may have been impeded by pain.